sidaw/mompy/README.md

 minimize f(x) subject to g_i(x) >= 0, for i=1,...,N.
 ```
 where x is a real vector and f(x), g_i(x) are polynomials.
-mompy is an implementation of the techniques developed by Parrilo et al. and Lasserre et al.
-where this problem is relaxed to a semidefinite program.
+mompy is an implementation of the Lassarre/SOS relaxations to a semidefinite program.
+One can easily encode NP-hard problems in this so specialized solvers are probably needed if you want to run on large problems, which is out of scope of mompy.
+But it is really easy to try this technique on small problems

-To minimize f subject to constraints g, one can just write:
+where we want to minimize f subject to constraints g:

 ```python
 x,y = sp.symbols('x,y')